Cycles Automoto History

 Lucky collectors of Automoto bicycles especially appreciate the sculpted clover lugwork found on fancier frames and trademark fork crowns.
 Mated to long rake fork blades, the stylized square crown with clover coin inserts was “purposely designed so as to withstand the most violent efforts, especially braking strain, and suppress all vibrations,” according to 1957 company literature, and it achieves these objectives remarkably well in a passive suspension package.

-Perhaps the four constructeurs back in Saint-Étienne were onto something.
+Perhaps those early constructeurs back in Saint-Étienne were onto something.
 Their long hours spent drawing tubes by the fire, their dedication to understanding the geometry of champions, their jarred bones suffered from cobblestone field tests, none of it was for naught.
 The Automoto spirit continues living deep in many of us and forever will.